tejacques/crosstab/README.md

 * Fork the project
 * Create a new branch
 * Commit changes
-* Submit a pull request to the dev branch
+* Submit a pull request to the master branch

 #### Tests ####